metabrainz/metabrainz.org/docs/oauth/registration-requests.rst

 ``domain_blacklisted``.
 Missing or malformed addresses return ``400`` with an ``error`` message.

-This check does not reserve the address.
-Always handle a conflicting email in the provisioning response even if the earlier check succeeded.
+These checks do not reserve the username or address.
+Always handle conflicts in the provisioning response even if the earlier checks succeeded.

 After account setup
 -------------------